-Skills/attributes developed/required: Proactive, inquisitive, hardworking, students who have a solid sporting ability and an up to date interest in all aspects of sport.
-Students should be a high performer in core PE (in both performance and coaching) at a minimum of gold standard.
-This is to enable you to have an understanding and application of theory into a sporting context.
+Proactive, inquisitive, hardworking, students who are regularly participating in sport to club level with an up to date interest in all aspects of sport.
+This is vital to be able to perform and lead sports sessions confidently.
+You should be a high performer in core PE (in both performance and coaching) at a minimum of gold standard.
 High attainment levels in Science, English and Maths are suggested.
-You will need to be able to work under pressure, consistently meeting deadlines and to work independently (within a variety of situations).
+You will need to be able to work under pressure, consistently meeting deadlines working independently and as part of a team.